twonoise/carla-patches/README.md

 I have carefully described each bit of what's changed or new: **please see CHANGELOG** and read below.

-This patch suite is intended to be used with _current Carla git_ (17000e7 or 378d5db, which are v.
+This patch suite is intended to be used with _current Carla git_ (54ebc83, which is v.
 2.6.0-alpha1), _not with release set_.
 You must know how to patch and compile things.

 I have tested it using 64-bit Archlinux; and only Lv2, Internal, Ladsp, and Sound kits, using JACK only, are tested (but that not means others will not work).